 In an effort to foster a welcoming and culturally literate culture in our department, we hold events that educate, address substantive issues in DEI, and celebrate the culture and heritage of our diverse patients and providers.
 We recognize the privileged position we are in as being part of one of the primary medical institutions in the world, and as such whenever possible try to make our DEI material publicly available so others may benefit from it.

 Recognizing Diversity, Celebrating Our Cultures, and Bringing the Community into the Hospital

-The Education Subcommittee of the MGH Department of Radiology DE&I Committee holds an annual Diversity Week.
+The Education Workgroup of the MGH Department of Radiology DE&I Committee holds an annual Diversity Week.
 In 2020, we extended our programming and began a partnership with the newly established BWH Radiology DE&I Committee to provide interdepartmental programming which was also made publicly available.
-Continuing medical educational credits were offered to doctors, nurses, and radiology technologists.
-Attendees from across the country joined us to discuss and hear topics such as: the patient experience for gender diverse individuals in radiology, microaggressions in medicine, building a sustaining presence in developing countries during strife, how to better engage communities of color in research and patient care, and the DE&I strategies and experiences from other programs and national organizations.
+Continuing medical education credits were offered to doctors, nurses, and radiology technologists.
+Attendees from across the country joined us to discuss and hear topics such as the patient experience for gender-diverse individuals in radiology, microaggressions in medicine, building a sustaining presence in developing countries during strife, how to better engage communities of color in research and patient care, and the DE&I strategies and experiences from other programs and national organizations.